kruvelab/MS2Tox/development/Tox21/graphs/README.md

-This folder contains the code that was used for generating the graphs for the thesis.
+This folder contains the code that was used for generating the graphs to illustrate the results of this study.